 The Okanagan Rail Trail – one of the scenic bike rides in Canada

 This is one of Canada’s newer bike trails.
 It travels from Kelowna to Vernon past Wood Lake and the especially scenic Kalamalka Lake.
-The trail is 48.5 km long with a maximum grade of just 1.3%.
+The Okanagan Rail Trail is 48.5 km long with a maximum grade of just 1.3%.
+Unfortunately, five years after it’s inauguration, there is still a 7-kilometre section of trail that is incomplete.

 Westside Legacy Trail in BC